Hambonzo/Rock-Paper-Scissors/README.md

-Rock paper scissors application to leanr the basics of javascript and DOM
+Rock paper scissors application to learn the basics of javascript and DOM